-Amazingly diverse and yet wonderfully uncrowded, Melanesia offers a wide range of pristine marine ecosystems.
-Between New Caledonia’s lagoon (the largest in the world), the 900 remote and pristine islands of the Solomon, or the reefs of Fiji (also known as “the soft coral capital of the world”), this region boasts astounding marine biodiversity.
-The hardest part of your next snorkeling trip to Melanesia may be to choose your destination!
+Astoundingly diverse and wonderfully uncrowded, Melanesia offers a wide range of pristine marine ecosystems.
+There is much that this fascinating area has to offer.
+From New Caledonia’s lagoon (the largest in the world), to the 900 remote and pristine islands of the Solomon, to the reefs of Fiji, the soft coral capital of the world, this region boasts amazing marine biodiversity.
+The most difficult part of your next snorkeling trip to Melanesia will be in choosing your destination!

 Snorkeling destinations en Melanesia